jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 - Download the new versions of h2aFreeplane and again follow the steps under [Installation and setup](#installation-and-setup))
 - Remember to again make custom changes to the installed groovy files, such as setting your preferred pdf-viewer, switching optional features on/off, updating custom paths, ...

+## How to customise h2aFreeplane by user-settings
+- Since v2.2, you find the file "H2A_userSettings_DEFAULT.groovy" in the Freeplane user directory in the subfolder "lib".
+- When you change user-settings for the first time:
+    - Rename the file to "H2A_userSettings.groovy", and edit its content by renaming the class "H2A_userSettings_DEFAULT" to "H2A_userSettings".
+    - Then you can modify the user settings.
+After changing the user-settings, you need to restart Freeplane to let it reload the lib-file.
+    - The renamed file "H2A_userSettings.groovy" will be kept also after uninstalling and reinstalling (updating) h2aFreeplane.
+Therefore, you custom user-settings are kept for all future updates.
+- When you change user-settings and already did the initial steps of the previous bullet point
+    - Change the user settings
+    - Manually insert parameters from the "H2A_userSettings_DEFAULT.groovy" file, that might have been added in a future release.

 ## ToDo
 - Annotation nodes need to stay as children (or grandchildren, ...) of the parent pdf-node, because only the parent pdf-node contains the link to the PDF as node link.
 So you cannot move an annotation node somewhere completely else, which was possible in Docear.
 The former approach is beneficial in case the path to the pdf changes, then we only need to change the path once in the parent node.